Can THC make you psychotic or cause those who have “latent” schizophrenia to manifest itself? And can CBD treat schizophrenia?

 Schizophrenia is the general term given to a group of conditions in which the person loses touch with reality.
 It usually starts in the late teens to early twenties – before the brain is fully developed.

 Biochemically, there is a dysfunction in two chemicals in the brain: glutamate & dopamine.
-The glutamate is abnormally low & the dopamine is excessively high.
+The glutamate is abnormally low and the dopamine is excessively high.

 Can THC make you psychotic?